Fatah: Elections to Central Committee and Revolutionary Council

 Elected to the central council was Fadwa Barghouti, the wife of Marwan Barghouti who was serving five life sentences in Israel for his role in terrorist attacks on civilians in Israel during the Second Intifada.

 Reconciliation process with Hamas

 A meeting of the Revolutionary Council was held in Ramallah from 18 to 19 October 2014.
 Many important questions were discussed, including reconciliation with Hamas.
 Opinion was divided on the issue.

 2016: Seventh Congress

 In December 2016, more than 1400 members of Fatah's 7th Congress elected 18 members of the Central Committee and 80 for the Revolutionary Council.
 Six new members were added to the Central Committee while 12 were reelected.
 Outgoing members included Nabil Shaath, Nabil Abu Rudeineh, Zakaria al-Agha and Tayib Abdul Rahim.

 Its leader Abu Ashraf Al-Armoushi and his comrades were killed in the Al-Basateen neighborhood of Ain Al-Helweh camp on 30 July 2023 during fighting.

+2026: Eighth Congress

+Fatah's 8th congress began in Ramallah on May 14, 2026.
+At this congress, Mahmoud Abbas was reelected as Fatah chairman.